10 Christmas Sermons to Make Pastors Merry and Bright

-As your church grows, this should be a natural part of your budget.
+As your church grows, this should be a natural part of your church budget.
 If you fail to supply sufficient facilities to make attendees feel like they are VIPs at your church, you risk losing them.

-Church expansion isn’t the most fundamental line in your budget, but it’s a very important line to try to build if you want to have a budget in 10 years.
+Church expansion isn’t the most fundamental line in your budget, but it’s a very important line to try to build if you want to have a church budget in 10 years.

 Debt is the enemy of cash flow.

-Debt is financial black matter.
+Debt is a financial black matter.